paguilar/br-pbuilder/README.md

 ## How to use it

-This program should be invoked as a target from Buildroot's Makefile, therefore the main Makefile and some scripts need to be patched.
+There are two alternatives:

-1. Download the sources:
+1. Download the fork of Buildroot that already includes br-pbuilder
+2. Patch Buildroot if it was previously downloaded

+### Download the fork of Buildroot

+Download it from this [link] (https://github.com/paguilar/buildroot) and when building, instead of using *make*, use *make pbuilder*.

+### Patch Buildroot

+If Buildroot is already present in the host, follow these steps to use br-pbuilder with the current installation.

+1. Download br-pbuilder:

 ```
 git clone https://github.com/paguilar/br-pbuilder.git
 ```

 2. Patch Buildroot:

+Since br-pbuilder is invoked as a target from Buildroot's Makefile, the main Makefile and some scripts need to be patched.

 ```
 $ cd br-pbuilder